FlyinC4T/GT-RawJumps/README.md

+## Instructions

+1. Setup BepInEx for Gorilla Tag with [MonkeModManager](https://github.com/BzzzThe18th/MonkeModManager) (Recommended)
+2. Download `RawJumps.dll` or `RawJumps.zip` -- [Latest Release](https://github.com/FlyinC4T/GT-RawJumps/releases/latest)
+3. Move the mod (`.dll`) to your mods folder (`Gorilla Tag/BepInEx/plugins/`)

+> The mod can't break unless AA decides to rename their fields or class names like they already did previously with Player, now called GTPlayer.
+> This mod tries to set `GTPlayer.velocityLimit` and `GTPlayer.slideVelocityLimit` to `0`, every 7 seconds.
+By default these are `0.3` and `0.7`.

 # RawJumps - How it works

 Gorilla Tag normally requires a small amount of force before a jump properly pushes you off the floor.
 This was originally added around 2022 to make wall climbing easier and movement more forgiving.